mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 ## Recap
 DKP Enterprise is a multi-cloud management platform which is built on state of the art technologies like Kubernetes and Cluster API.
 D2iQ ships 7 CAPI providers out-of-the-box as part of the DKP product.
 This guide showed how easy the integration of additional CAPI providers is.
-You have the possibility to implement additional CAPI providers to DKP, deploy clusters, and use the standardized toolset for Enterprise grade day 2 operation on all of your CAPI valid Kubernetes clusters.
+You have the possibility to implement additional CAPI providers to DKP, deploy clusters, and use the standardized toolset for Enterprise-grade Day 2 operation on all of your CAPI valid Kubernetes clusters.

 The deployment of CAPI providers and clusters is declarative and based on YAML manifests, so it’s the perfect baseline to implement a GitOps approach.